-My undergraduate training is in Structural Engineering (a BS from UC San Diego in 1994), and I got my Masters in ID from the Pratt Institute in 2004, with a thesis on the emotional effects of technology in presentation settings.
+I started with a BS in Structural Engineering from UC San Diego in 1994, and then a Masters in Industrial Design from the Pratt Institute in 2004, with a thesis on the emotional role of technology in presentation settings.
 In between, I spent three years in East Africa as a Peace Corps Volunteer, and three more in New York City teaching high school science.
 I also did a short Design Writing and Research Intensive at the School of Visual Arts in 2013, which might be the only program of its kind on the planet.